Dawn (magazine): History

+New Dawn

 The magazine was relaunched in April 1970 under the title New Dawn, published by the New South Wales Department of Child Welfare and Social Welfare.
-It continued to be produced on a monthly basis; production slowed in 1974 and a final issue was published in July 1975.
+It continued to be produced on a monthly basis, but production slowed in 1974 and the final issue was published in July 1975.

 Availability

 The Australian Indigenous Index, or INFOKOORI, is an online index to the fortnightly newspaper Koori Mail as well as to biographical information from various magazines, including all issues of Dawn and New Dawn.
 Back copies of both Dawn and New Dawn are available on the AIATSIS website, free for use.